abdallahdataguy/nxu/M4/README.md

 - This project uses Netflix data to provide visual analytics aimed at gaining insights from the Netflix data provided.

 ## Prerequisites:
-- Make sure you have Python 3 and R installed on your machine.
+- Make sure you have Python 3 and R and their required libraries installed in your machine.

 ## Installation Steps:
 1. Clone this repository or download the ZIP file.
-2. Extract the ZIP file (if downloaded).
+2. Extract the zip file (if downloaded).
 3. Ensure that the following files are in the same directory:
    - `Assignment4.py`
    - `Assignment4.R`